sapegin/textlint-rule-stop-words/Readme.md

 ## Configuration

-By default the rule will check against my personal [dictionary](./dict.txt).
-You can change it in your `.textlintrc`:
+You can configure the rule in your `.textlintrc`:

 ```js
 {